-One of the goals of fully-automated vehicle (AV) technology is to improve current traffic conditions.
-Among other things, traffic congestion wastes fuel, increases commuters’ time and adds to CO₂ emissions.
-While AVs are expected to eventually improve congestion, there will likely be a transition period during which vehicle-miles traveled (VMT) will sharply increase, and congestion will be at a high.
+One of the goals of fully automated vehicle (AV) technology is to improve current traffic conditions.
+Traffic congestion wastes fuel, increases commuters’ time, and adds to CO2 emissions.
+While AVs are expected to eventually improve congestion, there will likely be a transition period during which vehicle miles traveled (VMT) will sharply increase, and congestion will be at a high.
 According to a report from HERE Technologies on congestion impacts due to AVs, “basic levels of autonomy can have a small positive impact in helping to ease traffic congestion, but high levels of autonomy can have a detrimental effect on congestion when their penetration rate is low.
-For this reason, the early days of highly automated vehicles could present risks to society’s efforts to combat congestion,” (HERE, 2016. pg.8).
+For this reason, the early days of highly automated vehicles could present risks to society’s efforts to combat congestion,” (HERE, 2016, p.
+8).
 This concept is illustrated in the graphic below.

 Short Term (5 years)

 During the short-term adoption period, with low levels of autonomy, there will be temporary improvements in traffic conditions due to Advanced Driver Assistance Systems (ADAS).
 These technologies, such as adaptive cruise control, automatic emergency braking and lane departure warning, reduce human error on the road, thus decreasing congestion.

 Medium Term (5-20 years)

 In the medium term period, with the introduction of level 4 autonomy, it is predicted that congestion will be at its worst for a number of reasons.

 Driver Adaptation – There will be a transition period during which drivers are becoming accustomed to the new technology.
 Issues related to this include the following.